aaakum4/Jakes-Macropad/README.md

 The case is composed of two 3D-printed pieces:
 Base: secures the PCB and provides structural support and sits on a roughly 2˚ tilt.
 Top housing: holds switches, diffuses LED light, and features the Gojo etching.
+* Printed in white filament to match Gojo's hair and my white setup.

 Assembly uses 4 M3 screws with heatset inserts.